kparc/kcc/README.md

 ---------------------

 This crash course is not looking to make you an expert 𝒌 programmer, because that takes a lot of time and effort.
 Instead, it aims to give enough confidence and motivation for you to continue on your own.
-We value your time, so we promise it will be fast and violent.
+We value your time, so we promise it will be fast and violent:

 * The text cuts a lot of corners on general programming and CS at some expense of readability.
 * The course is driven entirely by densely annotated code, comments contain essential material.